Everything Axolotl-A Basic Guide for New Owners

 Proper aquarium size for one adult Axolotl is a 20 gallon long tank.
 There is quite a difference in size between a standard 20 Gallon and a 20 Gallon Long, make sure you get the long version.
 The long version gives them much more floor space, which is where Axolotls spend most their time, on the bottom of the tank.

 If you want more then one, you will add 10 gallons or more per Axolotl, the more space the better.
-So for to you want at least a Long 30 Gallon.
-And in case you wondering, most pet store do carry both types, standard and long.
+So for two you want at least a Long 30 Gallon.
+And in case you're wondering, most pet stores do carry both types, standard and long.

 Axolotls aren't social beings, they don't mind living alone, and no they wont be lonely or bored.

-If you do plan to get more than one, it is important that you know that Axolotls are cannibals until they reach 3"-4".
+If you do plan to get more than one, it is important that you know that Axolotls are cannibals, not on purpose, until they reach 6".
 So if you're getting more than one, they can NOT be housed together until they reach that size.
 They will hurt each other by attempting to eat each other.
-They will bite off gills, fingers/toes, and nip tails.
+They will bite off gills, fingers/toes, and nip tails, thinking it's food.
+They have very poor eyesight.

 Inside the Aquarium

 Axolotls inhale their food by strongly sucking in.
-These guys can open their mouths almost as big as their entire head.
+These guys can open their mouths as big as their entire head.
 So it is important to not have anything in your tank that is smaller than two times the size of your Axolotls head to be safe.
 As your Axolotl grows so does it's mouth, so remember sizes of items get larger as they get larger.
+Picture a vacuum hose, it sucks up anything in it's path, just like Axolotls.

 If you do a simple Google Image search for Axolotls, you will see half the photos show Axolotls living in aquariums that have gravel.
 I get so mad.
 They don't understand how dangerous/deadly this is to Axolotls.
 And chances are a pet store sold them the gravel knowing it was for an Axolotl.
 Either they just don't know, or they know, but are more worried about making money than the proper care.